-Selling and distribution expenses for the three months ended September 30, 2023 were lower by \$17 compared to the three months ended September 30, 2022.
-Travel decreased by \$104 due to reduced in-person marketing initiatives and improved customer territorial management.
-Salaries and benefits, consulting fees, share based compensation and other expenses increased by \$10, \$37, \$15 and \$27, respectively due to salary increases, reimbursement and foreign consultants engaged to assist with sales efforts, additional awards granted for employees and overall increase to general expenses.
+Selling and distribution expenses for the three months ended December 31, 2023 were higher by \$1,243 compared to the three months ended December 31, 2022.
+Salaries and benefits, consulting fees, share based compensation and marketing increased by \$660, \$28, \$476 and \$145, respectively, respectively due to increased salesforce and commission payments, reimbursement and foreign consultants engaged to assist with sales efforts, additional awards granted for employees and increased in-person conferences, customer meetings, release of patient videos and marketing materials.
+Offsetting these amounts was a decrease in other expenses by \$77 due to the reduced mobile MRI time as part of our US sales initiative and lower general expenditures.

-Selling and distribution expenses for the nine months ended September 30, 2023 were lower by \$257 compared to the nine months ended September 30, 2022.
-Salaries and benefits and share based compensation decreased by \$230 and \$617, respectively due to employee departures and fewer awards granted for employees.
-Offsetting these amounts was an increase in consulting fees, marketing, travel and other expenses by \$161, \$269, \$25 and \$131, respectively due to increased in-person conferences, customer meetings, release of patient videos, marketing materials and overall increase to general expenses.
+Selling and distribution expenses for the year ended December 31, 2023 increased by \$985 compared to the year ended December 31, 2022.
+Salaries and benefits, consulting fees, marketing, travel and other expenses increased by \$430, \$190, \$413, \$33 and \$54, respectively, due to increased salesforce and commission payments, increased in-person conferences and customer meetings, release of patient videos and marketing materials and increased mobile MRI time as part of our US sales initiative.
+Offsetting these amounts was a decrease in share based compensation of \$141, due to fewer options awarded to employees.

-Net finance income
+Net finance expense (income)

-Net finance income is primarily comprised of the following: (i) the CIBC Loan Agreement (as defined herein) accreting to the principal amount repayable and its related interest expense; (ii) the change in the fair value of the derivative liability warrants; (iii) the lease liability interest expense; (iv) foreign exchange gain or losses; (v) interest income; and (vi) the change in amortized cost of trade and other receivables.
+Net finance expense (income) is primarily comprised of the following: (i) the CIBC Loan Agreement (as defined herein) accreting to the principal amount repayable and its related interest expense; (ii) the change in the fair value of the derivative liability warrants; (iii) the lease liability interest expense; (iv) foreign exchange gain or losses; (v) interest income; and (vi) the change in amortized cost of trade and other receivables.

-Net finance income for the three months ended September 30, 2023, was lower by \$2,257 compared to the three months ended September 30, 2022.
-During the three months ended September 30, 2023, the Company recognized \$743 of foreign exchange gain and a \$40 change in amortized cost of trade and other receivables.
-The Company also recognized interest income of \$429, interest expense from the CIBC Loan Agreement of \$188 and lease liability interest expense of \$10.
-The largest fluctuation from the three months ended September 30, 2023 versus the three months ended September 30, 2022 was the \$2,238 increase in foreign exchange gain.
+Net finance expense (income) for the three months ended December 31, 2023, was lower by \$144 compared to the three months ended December 31, 2023.
+The Company recognized \$364 of foreign exchange loss and a \$265 change in amortized cost of trade and other receivables.
+The Company also recognized interest income of \$461, interest expense from the CIBC Loan Agreement of \$178 and lease liability interest expense of \$10.
+The largest fluctuation from the three months ended December 31, 2023 versus the three months ended December 31, 2022 was the \$420 change in fair value of the derivative liability warrants and \$304 change in amortized cost of trade and other receivables.

-Management's Discussion and Analysis For the three and nine months ended September 30, 2023 and 2022 In USD\$ (000s)
+Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 In USD\$ (000s)

-Net finance costs for the nine months ended September 30, 2023, were lower by \$3,968 compared to the nine months ended September 30, 2022.
-During the nine months ended September 30, 2023, the Company recognized \$211 of foreign exchange loss, \$119 change in amortized cost of trade and other receivables and a \$232 loss on the change in fair value of the derivative liability warrants.
-The Company also recognized interest income of \$1,181, interest expense from the CIBC Loan Agreement of \$549 and lease liability interest expense of \$33.
-The largest fluctuation from the nine months ended September 30, 2023 versus the nine months ended September 30, 2022 was the \$3,786 decrease in foreign exchange gain, \$549 increase in the CIBC interest expense and \$377 change in fair value of the derivative liability warrants which was offset by a \$863 increase in interest income attributed to the increase in the prime rate.
+Net finance expense (income) for the year ended December 31, 2023, were lower by \$3,825 compared to the year ended December 31, 2022.
+During the year ended December 31, 2023, the Company recognized \$575 of foreign exchange loss, \$146 net change in amortized cost of trade and other receivables and a \$232 loss on the change in fair value of the derivative liability warrants.
+The Company also recognized interest income of \$1,642, interest expense from the CIBC Loan Agreement of \$727 and lease liability interest expense of \$43.
+The largest fluctuation from the year ended December 31, 2023 versus the year ended December 31, 2022 was the \$3,675 decrease in foreign exchange gain, \$436 change in amortized cost of trade and other receivables and \$612 increase in the CIBC interest expense which was offset by a \$839 increase in interest income attributed to the increase in the prime rate.